radical-group/koubbe/README.md

  1. 128 tasks concurrently, where each task is 1 core
  2. 8 tasks where each task is 16 cores
  3. 16 concurrent batches of 8 tasks (each of 1 core, but where in each batch each task runs sequentially i.e., one after the other.

+ The results of these applications are posted [here](https://github.com/radical-group/koubbe/blob/master/RCT/First%20Example%20on%20EnTK/results/results.pdf)

 ## Hyperparameter Optimization (HPO)